 The layout of the feedback form is left to your imagination.
 It can be a simple button a pop-up notifying about previous reviews and motivating the user to leave one.

 Not only does your business name have to be put on paper.
 You can take your marketing efforts a level up and collect testimonials from happy customers even by print.

 You can put a QR code on your printed ads, receipts, or product packaging.
 Customers will scan that code that leads to a landing page where they can submit their testimonials.

 QR codes are very convenient to use, and since it’s a dynamic code, it is straightforward to track them.
 And QR Code Generator is an easy tool to start with.
 You should try it.

 4. Define the right touchpoints when asking for a testimonial

 It is crucial to get the right time for asking.
-If you catch the customer at the wrong time, you won’t get anything.
+You won’t get anything if you catch the customer at the wrong time.

 That’s the reason why you have to know your customer’s behavior.

-Let’s look at some convenient occasion to ask for a testimonial.
-And you’ll get some bonus templates for each.
+Let’s look at some convenient occasions to ask for a full client testimonial and form.
+And you’ll get some bonus testimonial templates for each.

 Check-in after a product purchase